TheOdinProject/curriculum/nodeJS/express/controllers.md

 ### Consolidating what we've learned

-The following is the folder structure we'd end up with if you have been coding along:
+The following is the folder structure you'd end up with if you had been coding along:

 ```text
 express-app/